leanprover/lean4/src/emacs/README.md

       (package-install p))))
 ```

-Please choose your installation method from the following scenarios, and add the elisp code to your emacs setup:
+Then choose your installation method from the following scenarios, and
+add the corresponding code to your init file:

 Case 1: Build Lean from source
 -----------------------------